liv-fing/gp-feature-selection-simulation/README.md

 ## Output

 - All simulation results are saved to CSVs and visualized as comparative plots.
-- A 20-page research paper summarizes methodology, results, and implications for sparse regression with GP models.
+- A research paper (`IEMS399_Final_Report.pdf`) that summarizes the methodology, results, and implications for sparse regression with GP models.
+It is included in the root directory.

 ## Code Structure